kevinl95/LiteNews/README.md

 ![Lite News logo consisting of the text Lite News under a newspaper](LITENEWS.png)

 Cross-browser extension for redirecting you to the lite, text-only versions of news sites if available.
+This is useful if you are on a low-bandwidth connection or just want your news to load faster!
 This currently works for:

 - CNN
 - NPR